tridungbk2010/efis-userstories/epic8-lesson-experience/README.md

 ## Epic Overview

 This epic covers the core learning experience for students, focusing on how they access, interact with, and complete lessons.
-The system will provide an engaging and intuitive lesson interface with video lectures, downloadable materials, interactive quizzes, and assignment submission capabilities.
-The lesson experience is designed to be self-paced, allowing students to learn according to their own schedule while providing all necessary tools for effective learning.
+The system will provide an engaging and intuitive lesson interface with video lectures that include integrated quizzes at key learning points.
+These quizzes will appear at strategic timestamps during video playback to verify student understanding before allowing them to continue.
+The lesson experience also includes downloadable materials, assignment submission capabilities, and comprehensive progress tracking.
+The lesson experience is designed to be self-paced, allowing students to learn according to their own schedule while ensuring they master the content through interactive verification.

-**Epic Points:** 21
+**Epic Points:** 24
 **Priority:** Critical
 **Dependencies:** Epic 7 - Dashboard & Course Navigation